 The Government decides whether to adopt the recommendations.
 Once it supports a recommendation, work begins on implementing the resulting changes.

-Implementation timing may vary due to complexity and impacts on stakeholders.
+Implementation timing may vary because of complexity and impacts on stakeholders.
 We understand that many people want an immediate response and change.
 However, the taskforce’s recommendations are significant in number, scale and scope.

-It can take 12 to 18 months to fully implement a change.
+It can take 12 to 18 months to implement a change.
 Changes to MBS items require:

 - regulatory changes

 - mapping changes – advising practitioners, hospitals, insurers and other stakeholders

 - updating IT payment systems

 - advising stakeholders through webinars and fact sheets.